-Elizabeth Busby is a passionate lover of Jesus, wife to a handsome bearded engineer, and mom to a sweet child whom they named for St. John Paul II!
+Elizabeth Busby is a passionate lover of Jesus, wife to a handsome bearded engineer, and mom to two sweet children who are named for some of their favorite saints!
 She has an undergraduate degree in Psychology from Texas A&M University (whoop!), and she earned a Master's degree in Theological Studies from Ave Maria University, where she wrote her thesis on how St. John Paul II’s Theology of the Body can aid in the discernment of a vocation to marriage.
-Additionally, she holds a Master's degree in Counseling with a focus on marriage and family therapy from Southern Methodist University, and she works as a Marriage and Family Therapist Associate.
+Additionally, she holds a Master's degree in Counseling with a focus on marriage and family therapy from SMU, and she works as a Marriage and Family Therapist.
 She has a passion for helping people fall in love with Jesus and helping people discern and live God’s joyful plan for holy marriages and family life.
 Elizabeth is the ambitious visionary-extraordinaire behind Discerning Marriage, and she relies on her dear friends and fellow team members to help ground her dreams in reality.
+She and her husband are currently Co-Directors of Programs for the Theology of the Body Institute, which is truly a dream come true.
 Elizabeth loves living the liturgical year with her family, the fact that the leaves change color in autumn, watching the Aggies BTHO everybody (ha!), and traveling.

 Monica Lafitte, MS